TheirStack/data-engineer-2025-test/README.md

    1. It's easy to build on the solution and extend it (using more fields to cluster companies by them, such as the logo for example)
    2. It's easy to maintain it - if we add new sources for companies, no or minimal changes have to be made
 2. Performance:
+   1. If more companies are added to the `company_landing` table, can the solution work incrementally to only process these new companies?
+Or does it need to be run on the whole dataset each time?
-   1. Which datasets did you do this test with: 5k, 50k, or 500k records?
+   2. Which datasets did you do this test with: 5k, 50k, or 500k records?
-   2. Have you tested your solution with the other records?
-How long did it take?
+   3. How long did it take to run the solution on each one of the datasets, if you tried more than one?
-   3. Does time scale linearly with the number of records?
-Or what is the time complexity of the solution?
+   4. Does time scale linearly with the number of records?
-   4. Would your solution work with 10x more data?
+   5. Would your solution work with 10x more data?
 100x more data?
 1000x more data?
 3. Reproducibility:
    1. The solution is broken down into multiple steps, and each step is easy to understand and debug
    2. It's easy to test that each step does what it's supposed to do